AProgrammRe/rblx-fps-framework/README.md

 ViewModel setup time!
 Something like this:
 ![image](https://github.com/AProgrammRe/rblx-fps-framework/assets/121419504/a6df41d4-3e7d-4361-928d-5958c3364d06)

+A viewmodel is for the local player to see what they are holding and their arms for them to see, etc. A viewmodel won't be visible to the server.
+It is for the local player's perspective.

 Make sure you make a camera part to where the camera viewing the arms will be for holding to gun.
 Name it CameraBone -- I realise this part is not that important.
 I was about to implement this but screw it.
 The part replacing it is the HRT.

 Add the arms.